patrickryan01/patrickryan01/README.md

 - **Kubernetes**: I can debug a CrashLoopBackOff blindfolded, half-asleep, in boxers, with one hand holding my white monster.
 I have done all of these simultaneously.
 The pod came back up.
 I did not.
 - **Rancher**: Managing multi-cluster deployments like a feral cat herder at a laser pointer convention.
 Chaotic.
 Effective.
 Nobody should watch.
+- **Go**: I write Go like it owes me money.
+Goroutines, channels, defer statements — I think in Go now.
+My internal monologue compiles. `go build` is my love language.
+Static binaries with zero dependencies, deployed to K3s on a Raspberry Pi over a WireGuard tunnel at 3 AM.
+This is what peak performance looks like.
+You may not like it.
 - **Helm**: I write charts in my sleep.
 I've dreamt in Go templates.
 I woke up once and had typed `{{ .Values.help.me }}` into a Discord DM.
 To my boss.
 - **YAML**: Stockholm syndrome doesn't cover it.
 I have *feelings* for YAML.
 I find indentation errors soothing.
 Two-space indentation is correct and I will die on this hill.
 Alone.
 With my White Monster.
 - **Debugging**: Professional panic-Googler.
 Stack Overflow Hall of Fame inductee (pending).
 GitHub Issues archaeologist.
 I have found answers in closed issues from 2014 that were marked "wontfix."
 I fixed them anyway.
 - **Documentation**: Write incredibly detailed, beautifully formatted documentation that future-me will absolutely, categorically, without question, ignore at 3 AM while panicking.
 - **White Monster**: Principal Engineer, nearing VP level.
 The fridge at work has a label that says `env: production`.
 Nobody asked me to do this.
 Nobody told me to stop.
+I pull out my white monster in meetings and the energy in the room shifts.
+It's 16oz of dominance in a can.
+People have asked if I'm compensating for something.
+I'm not.
+The white monster speaks for itself.
+You see a man double-fist two white monsters simultaneously and you *know* he's not here to discuss quarterly OKRs.
+He's here to deploy.
 - **Sleep**: Deprecated.
 Running on a legacy schedule.
 No plans to upgrade.

 ## 📦 What Lurks In My GitHub (Enter At Your Own Risk)